tonyjurg/Parashot/WeeklyParasha/02 - Noach/README.md

 --- | --- | ---
 Gen. 6:11&13 | [taking violence (חמס)](https://shebanq.ancient-data.org/hebrew/text?iid=5616&page=1&mr=r&qw=q) | Find clauses containing a verb where any subject is taking violence (חמס) as an object (Earth is taking Violence - Gen. 6:11&13).
 Gen. 9:1&7 | [be fertile and be many](https://shebanq.ancient-data.org/hebrew/text?iid=6286&page=1&mr=r&qw=q) | Command twice given by God to Noach after the flood
 Gen. 9:26&2 | [Find similar constructs like לָֽמֹו](https://shebanq.ancient-data.org/hebrew/text?iid=5529&page=1&mr=r&qw=q) | In Gen. 9:26&27 the construct לָֽמֹו is found twice, a preposition combined with the personal suffix מֹו.
+Here for the first time in Torah.